How to fail in being customer-centric

 - Or finally, seeing the business ‘back to front’ or ‘inside out’

-So why is it so easy in a world where so much data is available to help us listen to the are consumers, needs, wants and desires and deliver better experiences to them, that we often fail as a marketing community to be consumer-centric.
+So why is it so easy in a world where so much data is available to help us listen to our consumers needs, wants and desires and deliver better experiences to them, that we often fail as a marketing community to be consumer-centric.

 There are a variety of reasons: